helm/charts/stable/codedx/docs/installation-walkthrough.md

 ## Wait for Code Dx Startup

-Monitor the Code Dx installation with `kubectl get pods --watch` and wait for the status of the Code Dx pod to reach 1/1 READY.
+Monitor the Code Dx installation with `kubectl get pods --watch` and wait for the status of the Code Dx pod to reach `1/1 READY`.
 When complete, you can access the web portal by either ingress or load balancer IP depending on your configuration.
 In both cases, Code Dx will be available at the `/codedx` endpoint.

 ## Change the Admin Password